DissiNL/ScreepsSegmentedMemory/Functionality.md

 ###  **`SegMemory.unsetCrucial(<segmentName>, <boolean saveAsNormalSegment>)` **
-Unsets a segment as important, when `saveAsNormalSegment` is set to true it will re-save it as
+Unsets a segment as important, when `saveAsNormalSegment` is set to true it will re-save it as a normal segment

 ###  **`SegMemory.setMaxCrucialSegments(<number>)` **